JHalt06/Books-For-The-Future/docs/DesignDoc.md

 > _**[Sprint 1]** Name and describe the initial OO Principles that your team has considered in support of your design (and implementation) for this first Sprint._

 > _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._
+> _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_

 1. Separation of Conserns (SoC)
+    Each layer of our projects architecture has a distinct role.
+      Model: Handles data and business logic (Ex: Cupboard, Item, NotifictionService) Controller/ViewModel: Communicates between the frontend and backend, processing user input and organzing updates.
+      View/UFund-UI: Displays data to the user (Ex: Angular components like cupboard.component.ts) This seperation od concerns allows each tier of the arhitecture to be modified independently without affecting others.

+    Answer from Sprint 2:
     Front-End
       All user interaction and request handling logic is isolocated in the REST controllers.
 This tier only formats requests/responses and doesn't directly access the business like logic or data persistence.
     Business Logic